clairey-zx81/json-model/BACKLOG.md

 - [ ] tests: fix `./rwt/json-schema-draft-next-fuzzy.x.c unused variable res`
 - [ ] tests: allow options for specific tests from pytest
 - [ ] tests: put generated exe in `/dev/shm` instead of locally from `Makefile`?
+- [ ] tests: improve schema tests by allowing more cases

 ## To Do